 Democracy is the system that enshrines privacy as a right of the people.
 It is through democratic process – not technological progress – that we reign in surveillance capitalism and secure a private, free future for the generations to come.

 These are on the horizon, with the California Consumer Privacy Act (CCPA) as a lodestar for future US privacy legislation, and hopefully, eventually, a strong federal law that enshrines privacy for American citizens as the GDPR does for Europeans.

-Until then, using Cookiebot’s consent management platform guarantees your users the best privacy protection against third-party cookies and trackers, and ensures GDPR compliance for your website.
+Until then, using Cookiebot CMP guarantees your users the best privacy protection against third-party cookies and trackers, and enables GDPR compliance for your website.